algorealmInc/SwarmNL/swarm-nl/doc/core/EventHandling.md

 # Event Handling

-SwarmNl handles events are stored in an internal buffer in the network layer as they occur.
-They have to be polled and consumed explicitly before they are handled. [`Core`] exposes events and its handling to the application layer with two events:
+Network events are stored in an internal buffer in the network layer as they occur.
+They have to be polled and consumed explicitly and are exposed by [`Core`] to the application layer by two functions:

-- [`Core::next_event]: This function returns the next event in the queue and returns `None` if the internal event buffrer queue is empty.
+- [`Core::next_event()]: This function returns the next event in the queue and returns `None` if the internal event buffer queue is empty.

 ```rust
     // ...